Get The Summer BBQ Rolling With Some Cannabis Spring Rolls

 - If you’re serving a big party, this recipe can easily be doubled, or even tripled.
 Make an extra batch of peanut sauce minus the cannabis extract if you want spring rolls once the munchies kick in.

 These transparent summer rolls are light and refreshing.
-And because they’re infused with cannabis, you will be getting more than what you bargained for.
+Further, because they’re infused with cannabis, you will be getting more than what you bargained for.
 If you’re struggling with your appetite, then a light cannabis-infused snack is a great way to reintroduce solid food to your stomach.

 Alternatively, you could switch the vegetable fillings to include shrimp, cucumbers, carrots, purple cabbage, and anything else that tickles your fancy.
 Of course, it’ll all depend upon your own dietary needs.
 If you’re using cannabis for something like IBD, high-fibre ingredients like carrots or even almond slices, are great way to add a little crunch and complement cannabis treatment.
 Similarly, salmon and spinach will both fight inflammation alongside anti-inflammatory cannabinoids in weed.